 Before jumping into Educate! full-time, Boris worked at startup incubator Loeb Enterprises, learning about entrepreneurship and how to start companies.
 Personally, Boris is a Startingbloc fellow, an Empact100 Top Young Entrepreneur of 2011, a recipient of the 2011 Grinnell College Young Innovator for Social Justice Prize, and a two time Forbes Top 30 Under 30 Social Entrepreneur.

 In 2013, Desiree came to Uganda to join Educate!.
-She loves that as an NGO Educate! strives towards working at scale as someone once said: “It isn’t about changing the world, but rather, how many worlds you have changed”.
-Educate! is changing around tens of thousands of worlds each year.
+She loves that as an NGO Educate! strives towards working at scale.
+As someone once said: “It isn’t about changing the world, but rather, how many worlds you have changed”.
+Educate! is changing hundreds of thousands of worlds each year.

-Beyond that, Educate! has inspired her that M&E can be an integrated discipline that influences planning and decision-making in an organization.
-As Innovations Director, Desiree works towards building a culture of evidence-based decision making across Educate! promoting rigorous impact assessments and continuous learning to improve the program and its operations from year to year.
+Beyond that, Educate! has shown her that M&E can be an integrated discipline that influences planning and decision-making in an organization.
+As Innovations Director, Desiree works towards building a culture of evidence-based decision making across Educate!, promoting rigorous impact assessments and continuous learning to improve the program and its operations from year to year.

 Desiree loves to go and listen to live music, travel and discover new countries, and to bake (and eat) cakes and cookies.

 Donnalee is an educator and lawyer from Montego Bay, Jamaica.
 Since 2007, she has been involved in creating educational ventures in the USA, Ghana, Tanzania, and Rwanda.
 She is passionate about expanding access to quality education, particularly because academic scholarships enabled to her to have access to an education that would otherwise have been unattainable.
 She joined Educate! in order to pursue her interest in working on systemic change in the education sector, and is thrilled that Educate! has partnered with the Rwanda Education Board to support the country's secondary school curriculum reform.